Last updated on August 8th, 2021

 Here are the different plans that both telcos can offer you:

-Only Circles Life has a 5GB plan to offer you.
+Circles Life’s 5GB plan seems to offer the greater value!

 Both telcos offer a 20GB plan.
 Here are the comparisons between both of their base plans (with no promotions):